abhi15-bose-max/temporal-stochastic-unit/README.md

 ## Experimental Results
 ---
-All the results are under plots folder
+All the results are under plots and data folder

 ---